sergenane/Portfolio/README.md

 As a data science enthusiast, I am passionate about extracting actionable insights from complex data to help decision-makers drive meaningful impact.
 My journey in this broad and ever-evolving field has been an exciting one, filled with opportunities to apply my analytical skills and problem-solving abilities.
 Through this platform, I aim to showcase my achievements, share my experiences, and continue learning from the data science community.

-**Technical Skills:** Python, Pandas, Scikit-learn, Machine Learning, Data Visualization, Statistical Analysis **Tools:** Jupyter Notebook, Excel, Git **Specialties:** Predictive Modeling, Classification Algorithms, Data Preprocessing, Feature Engineering
+**Technical Skills:** Python, R, SQL, Pandas, Scikit-learn, Machine Learning, Data Visualization, Statistical Analysis;

+**Tools:** Jupyter Notebook, PyCharm, Visual Studio, Tableau, Power BI, Excel, Git;

+**Specialties:** Data Cleaning, Data Preprocessing, Predictive Modeling, Classification Algorithms, Feature Engineering

 ---